 ABOUT THE SINAG-TALA THEATRICAL REVUE LOGO AND THE PHILIPPINE PAROL

 Designed by Sonny Alforque in 1992 and registered as his service mark in 2004 along with the phrase “Sinag-tala Theatrical Revue,” this logo was inspired by the parol, the unique lantern which for generations has symbolized the Christmas season in the Philippines.
 This logo represents both the annual Sinag-tala Theatrical Revue’s tradition of ushering in the Christmas season and the magical, star-like radiance (sinag-tala) of the theater stage and its inhabitants.

 The traditional 5-point parol is customarily constructed from thin bamboo slats and braces fastened together with fine twine or wire and shaped to form a three-dimensional star.
 The outer covering may consist of brightly colored tissue paper or cellophane individually cut to the precise dimensions of each section of the star and affixed to the frame with glue.
 Tassels are cut in a netlike pattern from the same material as the outer covering and fastened to the tips of the star with string or wire.
 Tinsel trimmings or paper fringes may be added along the contour of the star.
 A piece of wire or thin bendable bamboo is sometimes made to create a complete circle along the 5 points, and then similarly decorated.
 The parol is often lit with an electric bulb and hung in windows, porches and ceilings, lending a warm, festive glow to holiday evenings.

-The SFTPAA’s Artistic Director and also the president, is Sonny Alforque;.
-For more information about participating in Sinag-tala programs or about supporting the SFTPAA, visit www.sinagtala.org or send an e-mail to SFTPAA@gmail.com.
+The SFTPAA’s Artistic Director is Sonny Alforque.
+For more information about participating in Sinag-tala programs or about supporting the SFTPAA, visit www.sinagtala.org or send an e-mail to SFTPAA@aol.com.